nszti/hyperstim_dataprocessing/README.md

 ### Folder Structure Created by the Pipeline:
 - **Root Directory**: Contains the TIFF files of the experiment.
   - **`merged_tiffs` Folder**: Contains subfolders of concatenated (merged) TIFF files necessary for running Suite2p.
-    - **Subfolders of Merged TIFF Files**:
-      - Each subfolder contains a single merged TIFF file.
+    - **concatenated TIFF Files**: Each subfolder contains a single merged TIFF file.

 ---